I’m not a Chinese spy, says parliamentary researcher arrested over espionage claims

 “To do what has been claimed against me in extravagant news reporting would be against everything I stand for.”

 The former private schoolboy was arrested along with another man by officers on 13 March, on suspicion of spying for Beijing, it was revealed by the Sunday Times last week.
+One of the men, in his 30s, was detained in Oxfordshire, while the other, in his 20s, was arrested in Edinburgh, Scotland Yard said.

+Both were held on suspicion of offences under section one of the Official Secrets Act 1911, which punishes offences that are said to be “prejudicial to the safety or interests of the state”.

-The British citizen had worked for a foreign affairs committee member and had worked in parliament for several years, but is believed to have previously worked in China.
+The researcher had worked for a foreign affairs committee member and had worked in parliament for several years, but is believed to have previously worked in China.

 Join our commenting forum